Fiat 804: Sport results

 Felice Nazzaro at the wheel of his Fiat 804 in 1922.

-In 1922, Fiat entered three 804 cars in the Grand Prix ACF, driven by Pietro Bordino, Biago Nazzaro and his uncle Felice Nazzaro; the latter, who had already raced for Fiat in the 1900s, signed a new contract with the Italian manufacturer to compete in the 1922 ACF GP and the 1922 Italian Grand Prix.
+In 1922, Fiat entered three 804 cars in the Grand Prix ACF, driven by Pietro Bordino, Biagio Nazzaro and his uncle Felice Nazzaro; the latter, who had already raced for Fiat in the 1900s, signed a new contract with the Italian manufacturer to compete in the 1922 ACF GP and the 1922 Italian Grand Prix.
 The French event, in which Fiat's two main competitors, Ballot and Sunbeam, took part, was held on July 15 in Strasbourg.

 In the pouring rain, the cars started the ACF GP with a grouped start and Felice quickly took the lead, aided by lucky placement.
 A few laps later, marked in particular by the retirement of two Sunbeams due to a valve problem, he was joined by Bordino and Biago Nazzaro.
 The three Fiat drivers then led the race for almost forty laps - during which most of the competing cars fell victim to various technical problems - before Biago himself fell victim, on the fifty-third lap, to an accident that was to cost him his life: the rear axle of his 804 broke in a straight and lost a wheel, and the car hit a tree at full speed.
 On the final lap of the race, Bordino also suffered a similar failure, but managed to stop his car unhurt; he did not finish the race.
 Felice Nazzaro won the race with an hour's lead over his two Bugatti Type 30 rivals.

 Despite Biago's death, Fiat once again fielded three 804 cars - with chassis reworked to avoid the incidents that occurred at the ACF GP - at the start of the Gran Premio d'Italia 1922 (Italian Grand Prix), held on September 10 on the brand-new Monza circuit.
 Felice Nazzaro and Pietro Bordino were once again present, accompanied by Enrico Giaccone in the third car.
 Engine power was increased to 112hp (82kW).
 Unexpectedly, Fiat's domination of the ACF Grand Prix led to a large number of no-shows for the Italian GP: Ballot, Benz, Bianchi, Bugatti, Mercedes, Rolland-Pillain and Sunbeam announced their withdrawal from the race.
 Austro-Daimler was also forced to withdraw following an accident during practice.
 In the end, only 7 cars, including 2 Fiat cars, took the start: Giaccone's Fiat 804 was unable to start due to a faulty clutch.
 After 80 laps, Pietro Bordino finished in the lead, followed by Felice Nazzaro.